Rowland, Missouri

 Rowland is an unincorporated community in Cedar County, in the U.S. state of Missouri.

 History

 A post office called Rowland was established in 1898, and remained in operation until 1906.
 The community has the name of R. P. Rowland, the original owner of the town site.

+The only things remaining of Rowland are 3 homesteads.

+Location

+Located South of Stockton.
+From the Stockton square head south on Missouri highway 39 for 7.3 miles where Missouri highway H intersects highway 32.
+Turn east here and drive for 2.1 miles.
+Turn south on 1425 Rd and after 1 mile, this is where Rowland is located.